SamuelKolawole/Cybersecurity-Assessments/Data-Analysis-Activities/README.md

 ## 📄 Report Included

 - **Apply-Filters-to-SQL-Queries-Report.pdf**
   This report demonstrates how SQL queries using `AND`, `OR`, `NOT`, `LIKE`, and time/date filters can be used to investigate suspicious login attempts and identify high risk user activity.
-Includes fully explained queries and use-case scenarios.
+Includes fully explained queries and use case scenarios.

 ---